 - Explore Yoho National Park – Despite being so close to Banff and Jasper National Parks, Yoho can sometimes be overlooked by visitors to the Canadian Rockies.
-Emerald Lake is an obvious highlight (it looks as it sounds!) plus Takakkaw Falls and the impressive Iceline trail (minimum 17km return).
+Emerald Lake is an obvious highlight (it looks as it sounds!) plus Takakkaw Falls and the impressive Iceline trail (minimum 20km loop).

 Where to stay in Golden